threepointone/glamor/docs/implementation.md

 ```

 All 3 caches get updated with this rule.
 It's a funny looking thing, but has the advantage of being able to be spread on the props of an element, or coerced into a string to be used a classname.
 For the curious, it's actually 'expensive' to create this object, since it creates a new Hidden Class in the JS VM for each rule because they all have unique keys.
 Bet you're happy we use the caches now, huh? :)

+Further possible enhancements
+---

+- I'm unhappy with the placement of the plugins phase; indeed, I want something more powerful, being able to tap into any of the phases.
+- because of some of the implicit 'global singletons' here (the stylesheet class, caches, etc), it's harder to provide support for iframes and web component.
+- while we still need proper objects to be returned to be able to take advantage of the weak map caches, etc, we could make it faster by avoiding the `data-css-<hash>` key for environments where developers only use the rule has classnames.
+Seems like a premature optimization though, and youd be better off following the [performance guidelines](https://github.com/threepointone/glamor/blob/master/docs/performance.md)